-When it's hot in Kansas City and there's no rain in sight, it's time to take a dip in one of the area's wonderful pools, take advantage of a full-service water park or dip your toe into a safe spray ground--a cooling playground with sprayers and sprinklers.
-Don't settle for your neighbor's pool down the street.
-Go big or go home at one of these facilities, equipped with special features like slides, thrill rides, and "lazy rivers."
+When it's hot in Kansas City and there's no rain in sight, it's time to jump into one of the area's wonderful pools, take advantage of a full-service water park, or dip your toe into a sprayground (a cooling playground with sprayers and sprinklers).
+Don't settle for your neighbor's pool down the street— go big or go home at one of Kansas City's top facilities, equipped with special features like slides, thrill rides, and lazy rivers.

 Oceans of Fun

-A lot of local residents rate this tropically themed water park as the area's biggest and best spot to cool off in the summer.
-Oceans of Fun houses more than 13 thrill rides, family water rides, slides, and even water activities for little ones.
+Many local residents rate this tropically themed water park as the area's and best spot to cool off in the summer.
+Oceans of Fun is also one of the biggest water parks in the area, housing more than 13 thrill rides, family water rides, slides, and gentle water activities for little ones.

 Schlitterbahn Kansas City

-Schlitterbahn had a slow start when it was introduced to the Kansas City Metro in 2009, but all the attractions have since opened and the Boogie Bahn, Cyclone and Whirlwind rides were even added in 2012.
-You can also rent a private cabana or have a picnic in the park.
+The famous Schlitterbahn water park chain had a slow start when it was introduced to the Kansas City Metro in 2009, but today, it's running full speed ahead with attractions like the Boogie Bahn, Cyclone, and Whirlwind.
+If thrill rides aren't your thing, you can also rent a private cabana to lounge in or have a picnic in the park.
 There are a variety of ticket prices options that range from all-day to two-day passes and more.

-Adventure Oasis is a summer delight, a great place to cool off and beat those hot KC days.
-The water park features a lazy tubing river, slides, a children's play-and-spray area as well as a lap pool.
+Adventure Oasis is a summer delight—hundreds of locals come here to cool off and beat those hot KC days.
+The water park features a lazy river, slides, a children's play-and-spray area, and a lap pool.

-The newest addition to the Kansas City water park scene, Tiffany Springs Aquatic Park opened in spring 2006.
-This huge park not only has an Olympic-size swimming pool, a vector pool, a spray ground and a splash park for little ones, it also has a huge lazy river and water slides.
+The Springs Aquatic Center opened in spring 2006.
+This huge park not only has an Olympic-size swimming pool, a vector pool, a spray ground, and a splash park for little ones, but also a huge lazy river and water slides.

 Tomahawk Ridge Aquatic Center

-Tomahawk Ridge is an outdoor pool with many bells and whistles that are open seasonally; it is the largest pool facility in Overland Park, which is the second largest city in the Kansas City metropolitan area.
-The facility has diving boards, water slides, a zero-depth entry with cooling fountains and shade structures.
+Tomahawk Ridge is an outdoor pool with many bells and whistles that is open seasonally.
+It is the largest pool facility in Overland Park, which is the second largest city in the Kansas City metropolitan area.
+The facility has diving boards, water slides, and a zero-depth entry zone with cooling fountains and shade structures.
 It also offers a picnic shelter that's available to rent, which is a handy resource for birthdays and events.

 Leawood Aquatic Center

-The Leawood Aquatic Center is the favorite water facility in the area.
-It has a huge main pool, a zero-depth entry pool, a slide, a giant whale for tots and the best baby pool in the metro.
-Swim and dive lessons, fitness programs and swim teams are also available.
+The Leawood Aquatic Center is a favorite water facility in the area for locals.
+It has a huge main pool, a zero-depth entry pool, a slide, a giant whale for tots and the best kiddie pool in the town.
+Swimming and diving lessons, fitness programs, and swim teams are also available to join.

-The Parks and Recreation Department of Olathe, a city in the Kansas City Metropolitan area, manages four large outdoor pools, which offer similar facilities, including raft water slides, a lazy river, shallow-water play structures, a baby pool, and more.
+The Parks and Recreation Department of Olathe, a city in the Kansas City Metropolitan area, manages four large outdoor pools that offer similar facilities, including raft water slides, a lazy river, shallow-water play structures, a kiddie pool, and more.
 Pick the one closest to you and have fun.
-The pools offer swim lessons as well as lifeguard training and Water Safety Instructor training.
+The pools offer swim lessons, lifeguard training, and Water Safety Instructor training.
 They are the home of the Olathe Cyclones Swim and Dive Team.

-- Mill Creek Park Pool: Mill Creek Park Pool, 320 E. Poplar St.(in Mill Creek Park)
+- Mill Creek Park Pool: 320 E. Poplar St.(in Mill Creek Park), Olathe, Kansas

 Kansas City Spraygrounds